thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing virtual machine add to the backend pool of Application Gateway](images/Exercise3/waf-add-vm-to-pool.png "Add VM to backend pool")

-    > **Note:** this backend pool is already associated with the front end IP address of the Application Gateway via the SmartHotelApp rule.
+    > **Note:** This backend pool is already associated with the front end IP address of the Application Gateway via the SmartHotelApp rule.
 The front end IP, listener, rule, and backend pool were all created with the Application Gateway.
 This step now ties the migrated VM to the front end.

 4. Navigate to the **Frontend IP configurations** of the Application Gateway in the Settings section, and note the IP address associated with the public IP address **appGwPublicFrontendIp**.